-Fund raising projects must have prior approval of sponsors and final approval of the administrator.
+Fundraising projects must have prior approval of sponsors and final approval of the administrator.
 Funds raised by individual classes or organizations must be deposited in the activity account and credited to the individual class.
-If selling food items, must sell nutritious foods that have the approval of the District Administrator.
+If selling food items, fundraisers must sell nutritious foods that have the approval of the District Administrator.

-As member of an organization, it is your responsibility to complete your obligation during the fund raising project.
+As a member of an organization, it is your responsibility to complete your obligation during the fundraising project.
 Money must be turned in promptly so all accounts may be cleared.
-Failure to do so will result in your ineligibility for any extra-curricular school activities or events.
+Failure to do so will result in your ineligibility for any co-curricular school activities or events.